-Eight km south of Samara you find one of Costa Rica's most beautiful beaches.
+Eight km south of Samara you find one of Costa Rica's most picturesque beaches.
 The wide crescent bay of Playa Carrillo looks almost Carribbean with its clear, turquoise waters and palm lined white-sand beach.
 Rocky headlands protect the bay on both sides so that the water is calm and well suited swimming.

-Only on weekends and holidays it can become a bit crowded with Costa Rican families enjoying beach life.
+Only on weekends and holidays it can become crowded when Costa Rican families enjoy their picknick on the beach.

 At the southern end of the bay the road climbs uphill into the small village where you find most of the hotels of Carrillo, as well as supermarkets, tour operators and restaurants.

-Nature and animal lovers also have the opportunity to visit the bromelia garden and animal shelter of La Selva in Carrillo where you find many animals of Costa Rica which are usually hard to see in the wild.
-On a guided tour you can see different species of wildcats, cocodrilos, exotic birds, porcupines, coatis, vampire bats and anteaters among others.
+Nature and animal lovers also have the opportunity to visit the bromelia garden and animal shelter of La Selva in Carrillo where you find many animals of Costa Rica which you will hardly see in the wild.
+On a guided tour you see different species of wildcats, cocodrilos, exotic birds, porcupines, coatis, vampire bats and anteaters among others.
 Best time for visiting is around 4 pm which is the feeding time for the animals

 See also: » Detailed Map of Carrillo